CERT-Polska/n6/docs/src/install_and_conf/opt/optional_agreements/model.md

 ## Overview

-Organization _Agreements_ are managed as objects stored in _Auth DB_.
+_Agreements_ are managed as objects stored in _Auth DB_.
 Those objects may be viewed, added, edited and deleted [using the Admin Panel](manage.md).

 ## _Agreement_'s fields